Radiotherapy is a treatment involving the use of high-energy radiation. It's commonly used to treat cancer.

-Radiotherapy affects different people in different ways and it is difficult to know exactly how you will react to the treatment.
-Some people experience mild side effects following radiotherapy, while others experience more severe effects.
+Radiotherapy affects different people in different ways and it's difficult to know exactly how you'll react to the treatment.
+For some people, side effects are mild, while others experience more severe effects.

 Some side effects begin during treatment whereas others can appear weeks or months afterwards.